-Tobacco smoking is a well-recognised risk factor for many cancers and for respiratory and cardiovascular diseases.
+RELEVANCE Tobacco smoking is a well-recognised risk factor for many cancers and for respiratory and cardiovascular diseases.
 In addition, exposure to environmental tobacco smoke (particularly maternal smoking) is a major risk factor for Sudden Infant Death Syndrome and respiratory problems in children.
 Smoking has been identified as the major cause of preventable death in OECD countries.29

-In 2006/2007, 22 percent of people aged 15-64 years were cigarette smokers, according to the New Zealand Health Survey.
-This is below the 24 percent derived from the New Zealand Tobacco Use Survey conducted in the first quarter of 2006.
+CURRENT LEVELIn 2008, 23 per cent of people aged 15-64 years were current cigarette smokers, according to the New Zealand Tobacco Use Survey.
+This was just below the smoking prevalence rate derived from the New Zealand Tobacco Use Survey conducted in the first quarter of 2006 (24 per cent).

 Long-term trends are available only for the population aged 15 years and over.
-For this population, smoking prevalence fell to 19.9 percent in 2006/2007.
-This was below the 24 percent derived from the ACNielsen survey for 2005 and the lowest level in over three decades.
-Among the population aged 15 years and over, smoking has declined from 30 percent in 1986, with most of the decline occurring between 1987 and 1991.
+The Ministry of Health's estimate of smoking prevalence for this population in 2008 is 21.0 per cent.
+This is similar to the 2006/2007 New Zealand Health Survey estimate of 19.9 per cent and the 2006 Census figure of 20.7 per cent, but below the 24 per cent derived from the ACNielsen survey for 2005.
+Among the population aged 15 years and over, smoking has declined from 30 per cent in 1986, with most of the decline occurring between 1987 and 1991.

-It is important to note that there are methodological differences between these three surveys and some caution should be used when comparing figures.
+It is important to note there are methodological differences between these three surveys and some caution should be used when comparing figures.
 Ongoing monitoring in the social report will be based on the New Zealand Tobacco Use Survey.
 As this survey is carried out in two out of every three years, it allows the most frequent updates.

-Figure H4.1 Prevalence of cigarette smoking, 1986-2007
+Figure H4.1 Prevalence of cigarette smoking, population aged 15 years and over, 1986-2008